bernabas-sisay/react-learning-guide/README.md

 ---

-# 📁 5.
-React Project Structure Explained
+# React Project Structure (Folders & Files Explained)

 A typical React project looks like this: